What is business intelligence, and why do companies need it?

 The ability to collect and analyze data and reveal hidden insights from it has multiple benefits.
 It allows companies to increase their revenues, reduce operational expenses, boost profits, and create tailored solutions for different customers.
 BI-enabled ERP software provides these advantages.
 Moreover, it also has a robust forecasting ability that helps companies align their resources —money, employees, time, and effort — to manufacture and market products with a higher sales potential.

 Nishant Joshi likes to read and write on technologies that form the bedrock of modern-day and age like ERP, CRM, Web Apps, machine learning, data science, AI, and robotics.
-His expertise in content marketing has helped grow countless business opportunities.
+In addition, his expertise in content marketing has helped grow countless business opportunities.
 Nishant works for Sage Software Solutions Pvt.
 Ltd., a leading provider of Business Management Software in India to small and mid-sized businesses.

 You can learn more about him on Linkedin